sprucelabsai/developer.spruce.ai/autoloaders/index.md

 	-p, --pattern <string>		 	  Any pattern you want to use for loading files
 							             Default: `**/!(*.test).ts`

-	-l, --lookupDir <path>	           If creating based on existing dir, this is that dir.
+	-l, --lookupDir <path>	           If creating based on existing dir, this is that dir

 	-d, --destination <path>		     If supplied [name], this is where I will create the scaffolding files
 									     Default: `.src/{{name}}`